IBM-Cloud/docs/services/mobileanalytics/install-client-sdk.md

 Make sure that you correctly set up Xcode.
 To learn how to set up your iOS development environment, see the [Apple Developer website](https://developer.apple.com/support/xcode/).

-The {{site.data.keyword.mobileanalytics_short}} SDK is distributed with [Cocoapods](https://cocoapods.org/) and [Carthage](https://github.com/Carthage/Carthage#getting-started), which are dependency managers for Swift projects.
+The {{site.data.keyword.mobileanalytics_short}} SDK is distributed with [Cocoapods](https://cocoapods.org/) and [Carthage](https://github.com/Carthage/Carthage#getting-started), which are dependency managers for Cocoa projects.
 CocoaPods and Carthage automatically download artifacts from repositories and makes them available to your application.

 #### Cocoapods
 {: #cocoapods}